ExaESM-WP4/Containers-for-Scientific-Computing/04_hands_on_sessions.md

 ### Task

-Use an existing base image (`ubuntu:21.04`), install a software necessary to download an image from the internet (`curl`), and a software necessary to convert the image to a different format (`imagemagick`).
+Use an existing base image (`ubuntu:21.04`), start a container with an interactive shell, and install a software necessary to download an image from the internet (`curl`) and a software necessary to convert the image to a different format (`imagemagick`).

 ### Hints

+Running containers with an interactive shell (here using `bash`) can be done with: `docker run --rm -it <image-name> bash`

 Installation can be done with `apt update` followed by `apt intall -y <package> <package> ...`.